 Yesterday, your child was a sweet, well-adjusted kid.
 Today, a moody, disrespectful tween/teen.
 What happened?
 And, more important, how do you handle it?
+Based on Julie Ross' bestselling book "How To Hug a Porcupine: Negotiating the Prickly Points of the Tween Years", this workshop will prove that it's possible to hug a porcupine, if you know how!
 This workshop offers practical and proven techniques that will allow you to hug even the prickliest porcupine:

 - Break the "nagging cycle," give your kids the right balance of responsibilities, and get results